NOAA-ORR-ERD/adios_oil_database/documents/source/database_fields.rst

 The following are general descriptions of the data stored in the database.

-For a more technical detail of data in the database, see the ADIOS Data Model documentation (currently unpublished -- reach out to us at: ``adios@orr.noaa.gov`` for information).
+For a more technical detail of data in the database, see the ADIOS\ :sup:`®` Data Model documentation (currently unpublished -- reach out to us at: ``adios@orr.noaa.gov`` for information).

 Record Metadata